Über (comics): 14 November 1945 - 1946

 With German resources dwindling, 'Hitler' puts his faith in Project Götterdämmerung.
 Sieglinde is redeployed to the Eastern Front, joined by Battleship Zero - an experimental, animalistic leftover of the German test programme that finds affinity with Sieglinde.
 Speer meanwhile orders Scheele's tongue and hands removed after finding her suggesting surrender to Sieglinde; her halo skills make her too important to be killed.
 Interrogated by Stephanie, Siegmund reveals his apparent assassination of Hitler before travelling to Italy to meet up with Patton's force.
 Maria meanwhile meets Sieglinde at Minsk but is defeated by Battleship Zero and forced to retreat, while Yamato is fielded on the Manchurian front.

 With the Germans advancing, defences are hurriedly constructed outside of Moscow, while HMH Churchill is sent to support Maria.
 The German force successfully counters an attempted deployment of Russian Zephyrs at Smolensk, and continues to advance on the Soviet capital.
 However, Zero is easily countered by HMH Churchill, and Maria is able to drive Sieglinde into retreat.
 She then takes her students to Eastern Russia and heavily injures Yamato at Irkutsk.
 With the invasion threat gone, Oleysa and the other students turn on Maria.
 Her body is transported back to Moscow for dissection; however, Maria survived the betrayal and on arrival kills Oleysa and destroys the Kremlin before turning Stalin into solid catalyst.
 Maria declares that the USSR is now an anarchy, and while she will drive back any further invasions neither she nor the country will play any further part in the war.
 As a parting gesture, she repairs HMH Churchill's ruined knee.
 Meanwhile Groves plans a strike to knock Japan out of the war.
 Operation Debutante involves dropping Bravo, Bluestone and Siegmund into Japan, ostensibly to kidnap Hirohito.
 However, an assault on Tokyo is actually a ruse to dispose of both the capital and Siegmund, as the Americans know the Japanese have Little Boy set up in the city as a final resort.
 The bomb detonates, horribly injuring Siegmund.
-Bravo and Bluestone are then sent in, and kill the wheelchair-bound Yamato.
+Bravo and Bluestone are then sent in, and kill Yamato.
 Hirohito then announces Japan's surrender.